jozsefszalma/ai_training_materials/README.md

 # ai_training_materials
 The basics for demonstrations - Embeddings, Tokenization, API calls etc.

+Work in progress